Planarly branched rough paths and rough differential equations on homogeneous spaces: Rough paths and connected graded Hopf algebras

 where the convolution $\ast$ is the usual one defined in terms to the coproduct on $\Cal H$,

 \item for any $n\ge 0$ and for any $\sigma \in \Cal B_n$, we have the estimates

 \end{enumerate} \end{definition}

 The notion of $\gamma$-regular branched rough path \cite{Gubi2010, HaiKel2015} is recovered by choosing for $\Cal H$ the Butcher--Connes--Kreimer Hopf algebra $\Cal H_{\smop{BCK}}^A$ of $A$-decorated (non-planar) rooted forests.
-Recall that the product in this Hopf algebra is given by the disjoint union of rooted trees.\\
+Recall that the product in this Hopf algebra is given by the disjoint union of rooted trees. \begin{remark}\rm Theorem \ref{extension-generalized} below will permit to give precise expressions of the constants $C(w)$ and $C(\sigma)$ in Estimates \eqref{rp-estimates} and \eqref{plrp-estimates}, respectively. \end{remark}

 The truncated counterpart of $\Cal H$-rough paths is defined as follows.

 \begin{definition} Let $N$ be a positive integer and let $\Cal H^{(N)}:=\bigoplus_{k=0}^N \Cal H_k$.
 Let $\gamma\in]0,1]$.
 A {\rm $\gamma$-regular $N$-truncated $\Cal H$-rough path\/} is a two-parameter family $\bx=(\bx_{st})_{s,t\in\mathbb R}$ of linear forms on $\Cal H^{(N)}$ such that: \begin{enumerate}[i)] \item the multiplicativity property \eqref{lyons-one} above holds for any $\sigma\in \Cal H_{p}$ and $\tau \in \Cal H_{q}$ with $p+q\le N$,